cc7623/cc7623.github.io/appleinternal-list.md

 #### Applications:

 MOST APPS HERE are for AppleConnect, which are used (or were once used) by Apple employees to communicate and use in a business environment.
-Some apps here (*Like `NetworkCheck`*) are for test purposes (*Also goes by InternalUI*) or DemoUnit apps (*installed on demo devices which are displayed in the Apple Store*), but most are for the communication among Apple Employees and for business.
+Some apps here are for prototype purposes (*Also goes by InternalUI*) or DemoUnit apps (*installed on demo devices which are displayed in the Apple Store*), but most are for the communication among Apple Employees and are for business.
 For actual InternalUI apps, check up above for the tutorial "how to install InternalUI firmware".

+(`Unknown` versions aren't unknown- there are either too many to look through or I do not have enough time to manually add each 'n' every iOS version.)

 ##### x32 apps (IPAs)
 ###### Some links here might have x64 apps in their archives, but around 90% of the apps in this section are 32-bit for iOS 6.